gstella77/frontend-nanodegree-mobile-portfolio/README.md

 * Used **translateX** transform property to prevent triggering layout.
 * Improved the **changePizzaSizes** function by eliminating the determineDx variable and repeated code.
 Simplified the for loop to eliminate FSL (according to cameron's video instructions).
 * Changed all **querySelectorAll** attributes for **getElementsByClassName** to avoid unnecessary queries to all DOM elements
-* Cached values by setting _array.length_ with a new var inside the loop's initialization to prevent the lenght value from being checked on each loop's iteration.
+* Cached values by setting _array.length_ with a new var inside the loop's initialization to prevent the length value from being checked on each loop's iteration.
 * Moved some methods such as **document.getElementById** out of functions and loops to avoid multiple queries on each loop's iteration since they are needed to run only once when the DOM loads.
 * Moved calculations outside the for loop in the **updatePositions** function.
 * Used **requestAninationFrame** to optimize animation inside scroll events